-If you have not done so already, this would be the year to ditch the canned mushroom soup and make green bean casserole from scratch.
+Now is the time to ditch grandma’s Green Bean Casserole recipe and her canned mushroom soup and instead make a green bean casserole from scratch.

 Enjoying Healthy Green Bean Casserole All Year Long…